zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 -------------------------------

 Zope has few restrictions on publishable objects.
-The basic rule is that the object must have a doc string.
+The basic rule is that the object must have been marked as zpublishable.
 This requirement goes for methods, too.
+An object or method is marked as zpublishable by decorating its class (or a base class) or underlying function, respectively, with the ``Zpublisher.zpublish`` decorator.
+For backward compatibility, the existence of a docstring, too, marks an object or method as zpublishable; but this will be removed in the future.
+If you decorate a method or class with ``zpublsh(False)``, you explicitly mark it or its instances, respectively, as not zpublishable.

 Another requirement is that a publishable object must not have a name that begins with an underscore.
 These two restrictions are designed to